Club drug

 The legal status of club drugs varies according to the region and the drug.
-Some drugs are legal in some jurisdictions, such as "poppers" (which are often sold as "room deodorizer" or "leather polish" to get around drug laws) and nitrous oxide (which is legal when used from a whipped cream can).
+Some drugs are legal in some jurisdictions.
 Other club drugs, such as amphetamine, are generally illegal unless the individual has a medical prescription.
 Some club drugs are almost always illegal, such as cocaine and MDMA.

 There are a range of risks from using club drugs.
-As with all drugs, from legal drugs like alcohol to illegal drugs like BZP, usage can increase the risk of injury due to falls, dangerous or risky behavior (e.g., unsafe sex) and, if the user drives, injury or death due to impaired driving accidents.
+Usage can increase the risk of injury due to falls, dangerous or risky behavior (e.g., unsafe sex) and, if the user drives, injury or death due to impaired driving accidents.
 Some club drugs, such as cocaine and amphetamines, are addictive, and regular use can lead to the user craving more of the drug.
 Some club drugs are more associated with overdoses.
 Some club drugs can cause adverse health effects which can be harmful to the user, such as the dehydration associated with MDMA use in an all-night dance club setting.